madsmtm/winit/examples/README.md

 Run the `cargo run --example <file_name>` to see how each example works.

 - `control_flow`: tell event loop what to do in the next iteration, after the current one's finished.
-- `custom_events`: user can create custom events and emit or listen to them through tao.
+- `custom_events`: user can create custom events and emit or listen to them through winit.
 - `fullscreen`: example for configuring different screen sizes, and video modes.
 - `global_shortcut`: listen to hotkeys (shortcuts) stored in a hotkey manager.
 - `handling_close`: close window with a warning.